PrismaticPolygon/WebTechnology/README.md

 4. Provide a suitable interface for a user to interact with the system, supporting user profile creation and/or update and receiving book recommendations

+## Languages

+These commands can be called using:
+`flask translate init LANG`
+`flask translate update`
+`flask translate compile`

+To extract all texts to the .pot file, use the following command: `pybabel extract -F babel.cfg -k _l -o messages.pot`.
+To add a new language, run `pybabel init -i messages.pot -d app/translations -l LANGUAGE_CODE`.
+To compile all the translations for the application, use `pybabel compile -d app/translations`

 ## TODO

 - [ ] Update home page to show books